dgtie/STK500v2_clone/README.md

 # STK500v2_clone
 Porting STK500v2 code to PIC32MX250F128D

 Only part of AVR068 was implemented.
 Tested with a arduino uno board.
-Crytal in use is 8 MHz.
+Crystal in use is 8 MHz.
 - Build from platformio.ini verified : works
 - Build from Makefile verified : need -Os to work